8051Enthusiast/yabo/doc/intro.md

 }
 ```
 There are two new things here:
-The `|` initiates a choice, which means the invididual branches are tried in order until one succeeds.
+The `|` initiates a choice, which means the individual branches are tried in order until one succeeds.
 If all branches fail, the whole choice fails.
-The extend of one branch is whitespce sensitive and ends at the next dedent, `|`, or end of block.
+The extent of one branch is whitespace sensitive and ends at the next dedent, `|`, or end of block.

 How does a branch fail?
 One way is the `if` expression: